The weather in

 April through

-August, with an average maximum UV index of 12, are months with the highest UV index.
-A UV Index reading of 11, and higher, represents an extreme threat to health from exposure to the Sun's UV radiation for the average person.
+August, with an average maximum UV index of 12.
+A UV Index value of 11, and more, symbolizes an extreme threat to health from unprotected exposure to Sun's UV rays for average individuals.